kasys-lab/polyvore-interactive/readme.md

                         Set true to sort the categories into 7 main groups
 ```

 We also provide example file in `generate.sh.example`(for Linux & macOS) and `generate.bat.example` (for Windows NT).
-You can use it by removing the `.example` extension from the file name and add your python environment commands.
+Before running the shell / batch file, do not forget to remove the `.example` extension from the file name and add your python environment commands.

 ## Citation
 Feel free to cite our paper of this dataset: